aczutro/czutils/README.md

 ## Description

-This package comprises a Python 3 library with various help functions and classes that can make code more compact and easy-to-read.
+This package comprises a Python 3 library with various basic help functions and classes, for example for automatic code generation and logging.

 It also a includes a collection of useful one-task applications for the Unix-like command line.
 These applications are designed such that their core functionality is implemented in the library instead of the "main method".
 That means that their functionality can easily be integrated into other Python applications.

 ## The library